Our History

 Unveiling the Hidden History of the Kitchizibi: A Journey of Resilience and Survival

-Many of the Indigenous families along the Kitchizibi went in to hiding as “French Canadians”.
-This was done to escape the threat brought towards First Nation, Metis & Inuit People.
-More importantly for our families to protect our children from having to attend the Residential Schools.
-Many Historical documents speak of the Civilized Intelligence Algonquin and Nippissing First Nations had.
-Whether we look at it from an Indigenous Spiritual perspective or Historical Scientific Accuracy’s.
+Many of the Anishinaabe families along the Kitchi Zibi went into hiding as “French Canadians”.
+This was done to escape the threat brought towards First Nation & Metis people.
+The reason for this was to protect our children from having to attend the Residential Schools because colonial mindsets viewed being “indian” as taboo.
+Many Historical documents speak of the Civilized Intelligence Algonquin and Nippissing First Nations had whether we view it from an Indigenous Spiritual perspective or Historical Scientific Accuracy’s.
 Our Ancestors were highly Intelligent and Intuitive which allowed them and us to survive the Genocide that took place against our people and our Way of Life.
-Our “Oral Tradition” as told from the descendants of Pierre & Marianne is where we begin to trace our steps back in History.
-Descendants of Pierre & Marianne eventually settled in Northern Ontario in the Half-breed Community of Barbers Bay (Modern Day Timmins Ontario), hiding in plain sight forgetting we were Indians.
+Our Oral Tradition guides our steps back in History.
+Descendants of Petition 115 eventually settled in the far Northern Ontario Half-breed Community known as Barbers Bay (Modern Day Timmins Ontario), hiding under the fur who we really were.

 Historical Documents of Our Existence